zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 * For information about ZSS, see the section Zowe runtime in the [Zowe server-side installation overview](./install-zos.md).
 :::

-The following diagram shows how routing works with ZSS.
+The following diagram shows how routing works with ZSS, in the case where ZSS API is used for the identity mapping.

 ![Zowe client certificate authentication diagram](../images/api-mediation/zowe-client-cert-auth.png)